-- Normal type facial skin refers to skin that is neither prone to dryness nor oiliness.
-Many factors can cause normal facial skin to become dry (see section on ‘Causes of dry facial skin’ below).
+- Unproblematic, well balanced facial skin refers to skin that is neither prone to dryness nor oiliness.
+Many factors can cause unproblematic facial skin (often referred to as normal facial skin) to become dry (see section on ‘Causes of dry facial skin’ below).

 - Dry type facial skin is facial skin that has a tendency to be dry and typically feels tight and slightly very rough in some areas.

 - Oily type facial skin is less likely to become dry, except in the case of excessive washing, or following a poor skin care routine.

 - Combination type facial skin tends to develop dryness in certain areas of the face, particularly on the cheeks, whereas the T-zone is oily.

 Signs & symptoms of dry and very dry skin